-\begin{cor} With the same hypothesis as Lemma \ref{lemmsection}.
-The fibers $F_t$ are connected.
-Moreover, the fibers $\F_t$ of $F$ are smooth projective varieties. \end{cor}
+\begin{cor} With the same hypothesis as Lemma \ref{lemmsection}, the fiber $\F_t$ of the forgetful map $F$ over a general point $t\in \M_{0,m}$ is connected.
+Moreover, the fiber $\F_t$ is a smooth projective variety. \end{cor}

-\begin{proof} By the stein factorization \cite{H} and Lemma \ref{lemmsection}, we have the following factorization,
+\begin{proof} By the Stein factorization \cite{H} and Lemma \ref{lemmsection}, we have the following factorization,

-where $Y$ is a normal variety, the morphism $h$ is finite over $\M_{0,m}$, the section $\sigma$ is a section of $F$ in Lemma \ref{lemmsection} and the fibers of $s$ is connected.
+where $Y$ is a normal variety, the morphism $h$ is finite over $\M_{0,m}$, the section $\sigma$ is a section of $F$ in Lemma \ref{lemmsection} and the fibers of $s$ are connected.
 Therefore, the composition of $\sigma$ and $s$ is a section of $h$.
-Since $h$ is a finite morphism between two varieties, the composition $s \circ \sigma$ is an isomorphism, i.e, the variety $Y$ is isomorphic to $\M_{0,m}$.
-We get the first assertion.
+Since $h$ is a finite morphism between two normal varieties, the composition $s \circ \sigma$ is an isomorphism, i.e., the variety $Y$ is isomorphic to $\M_{0,m}$.
+It follows the first assertion.
 By the generic smoothness theorem, we have the second assertion. \end{proof}